 Manufacturers have done wonders in trying to make CVTs feel more natural, even providing something like simulated shifts that resemble fixed gear ratios, but the disconnected feel is still there.

 CVTs are still reserved for cars with efficiency as their priority, including many hybrids or low-powered city cars.
 The latter feels more powerful as CVTs get them to the best revs instantly, so they are a good choice for these kinds of vehicles.
+A popular car in Singapore with such a transmission is the Honda Shuttle.

 These are found almost exclusively on electric vehicles and the likes of the uniquely stunning Koenigsegg Regera.
 As electric motors can spin at much higher revs, they don’t really need to change their gear ratios to provide efficient operation.